 - Meeting skills - attending course committee meetings should give you experience of formal meeting structures with a Chair, Secretary, agenda and minutes and familiarise you with how business is processed.

 - Negotiation skills and conflict management - your skills in these important areas will develop naturally through involvement in the course committee system, as you help to resolve possible areas of disagreement and seek solutions to problems.

 - Time management - It is an important skill to be able to fit your course rep commitments around your degree.
 You will get used to setting objectives and priorities to ensure that you make the best use of your time.

 - Public speaking and confidence - you will develop public speaking skills and become more confident, e.g. by making announcements in lectures to update students on the issues discussed at the curse committee meeting.

 What training will I get?

 Training will be delivered online only.
-Students will complete it in their own time within a two- week window from the announcement of the election results.
-All course reps should have completed their training by Saturday 31 October.
+Course reps will complete it in their own time within a one-week window from the announcement of the election results.

 There are three training modules, and it should take you an hour to complete all three.
 You will have access to the training modules via moodle, and you will also be added to a school-level Teams channel so you can talk with other course reps in your school, and with your school rep. Complete your course rep training.